 What are the New Bonus Rules?

 Citi has continued to add restrictions to their rules that limit how often you can earn a sign-up bonus on their credit cards.
-Citi cards used to be among the most churnable in the industry.
-Then they added language that limited bonuses to once every 18 months per card, which was later increased to 24 months.
+They first added language that limited bonuses to once every 18 months per card, which was later increased to 24 months.

 The new rules limit you to one sign-up bonus per product line every 24 months.
 This means that you can only receive one AAdvantage bonus, one HHonors bonus, etc. per 24 month period.
 Therefore, receiving a bonus on one card prevents you from earning a bonus on multiple cards before the 24 month waiting period ends.